A Unified Recovery of Structured Signals Using Atomic Norm: Minimum Number of Measurements

 \section{Minimum Number of Measurements}

-This section provides the smallest number of measurements required for successful recovery, whether it is through the problem of primary interest \eqref{equ:K}, or the existence of a general decoder $\Delta$.
-In this section, we will assume that there are finitely many atoms in $\Wc$.
-Moreover, a condition will be imposed on the set $\Wc$.
+This section provides results on the smallest number of measurements required for successful recovery, whether it is through \eqref{equ:K}, or another general decoder $\Delta$.
+In this section, we will assume that there are finitely many atoms in $\Wc$ and impose the following $s$-even condition.
+Therefore the definitions and results in this section does not apply to $\Mc$ (Example \ref{exa:matrix}) or $\Pc$ (Example \ref{exa:p}).

 \begin{definition} The atomic set $\Wc=\{w_i\}_{i=1}^N$ is said to be $s$-even if for any index set $|J|\leq s$, and any scalar $|c_j|=1$, we have $\|\sum_{j\in J}c_jw_j\|_\Wc=\sum_{j\in J}|c_j|=|J|$. \end{definition}